chinsiang99/learning-system-design/21.security/README.md

 | **Key Concern**  | Verifying user identity is genuine.                            | Managing user permissions and access levels.               |
 | **Frequency**    | Typically occurs once at the beginning of a session.           | Can occur multiple times, whenever a user requests access. |
 | **Dependence**   | Independent process, can exist without authorization in some systems. | Requires authentication as a prerequisite.                 |

+# OAuth vs. JWT for Authentication

+**OAuth** and **JWT** (JSON Web Tokens) are both widely used in the field of web security, but they **serve different purposes and are often used in conjunction with each other rather than in opposition**.
+Understanding their distinct roles is key to implementing effective authentication and authorization strategies in web applications.

+## OAuth

+### Definition
+OAuth is an **open standard for access delegation**, commonly used as a way for users to **grant websites or applications access to their information on other websites but without giving them the passwords**.

+### Characteristics
+- Delegation Protocol: **OAuth is not an authentication protocol but a secure delegation mechanism**.
+It's used to **grant permissions to a third-party to access user data without exposing user credentials**.

+- Tokens: It uses **access tokens for authorization**.

+- Use Cases: Commonly used to **allow users to log in to a third-party application using their credentials from a service like Google, Facebook, or Twitter**.

+### Example
+A user logs into a third-party app using their Google account.
+OAuth allows the app to access some of the user’s Google account data, as authorized, without the need to share Google account credentials with the third-party app.

+## JWT (JSON Web Tokens)

+### Definition
+- **JWT is a token format used in authorization and information exchange**.
+It’s a JSON object encoded as a string, which is digitally signed, and optionally encrypted.

+### Characteristics
+- Authentication & Information Exchange: JWT can be used for both authentication and secure data exchange.
+- Structure: A JWT typically consists of three parts: Header, Payload, and Signature.
+- Stateless: JWTs are self-contained, **allowing stateless authentication**, and are typically used in RESTful APIs.
+- Use Cases: Often used for **token-based authentication systems**.

+### Example
+After a user logs in, the server creates a JWT with user information, signs it, and sends it back to the client.
+The client then uses this JWT to access protected resources by sending it with HTTP requests.

+## Key Differences

+1. Purpose:

+- OAuth: A protocol for authorization.
+It allows one service to **utilize another service’s user authentication without the need for credentials**.
+- JWT: A format for securely transmitting information.
+It can be used for authentication and information exchange.

+2. Usage in Authentication/Authorization:

+- OAuth: Used to grant access to user data and services from one site to another.
+- JWT: Often used as the format of the access token in OAuth, but can also be used independently for authentication and information transfer.

+3. State:

+- OAuth: Typically relies on server-side storage to keep track of the issued tokens.
+- JWT: Stateless; it contains all the necessary information within the token.

+4. Security:

+- OAuth: Security depends on the specific implementation but generally relies on SSL/TLS for security during token exchange.
+- JWT: The token itself is secured by its digital signature.

+## Conclusion
+- Complementary Technologies: In many implementations, OAuth uses JWT as the format for its tokens.
+OAuth manages the authorization process, and JWT provides a secure token format.
+- Use JWT for: Securely **transmitting information between parties and stateless authentication**.
+- Use OAuth for: Delegating access to user data to third-party applications **without exposing user credentials**.

+Understanding when to use each and how they can work together is crucial for designing secure and efficient authentication and authorization mechanisms in modern web applications.